Home Page of Slavek Rucinski

 Publications and citations

-- Total number of citations normalized to one author: 5,336
+- Total number of citations in refereed journals: 13,252

 Most of the publications are accessible through the ADS database, although access to the recent ones may be restricted to only through libraries.